raspberrypi/documentation/installation/noobs.md

 To set up a blank SD card with NOOBS:

 - Format an SD card as FAT.
 See the instructions given below.
-  - Your SD card will need to be at least 16GB for Full Raspbian, or at least 8GB for all other installs.
+  - Your SD card will need to be at least 16GB for Full Raspberry Pi OS, or at least 8GB for all other installs.
 - Download and extract the files from the NOOBS zip file.
 - Copy the extracted files onto the SD card that you just formatted, so that these files are at the root directory of the SD card.
 Please note that in some cases it may extract the files into a folder; if this is the case, then please copy across the files from inside the folder rather than the folder itself.
 - On first boot, the "RECOVERY" FAT partition will be automatically resized to a minimum, and a list of OSes that are available to install will be displayed.